dhanashreekor/PRODIGY_TrackCode_02/README.md

 # PRODIGY_TrackCode_02
-Stopwatch using html and css
+Stopwatch using HTML and CSS